angelahe/katajs/todos/README.md

   end the test with call to done() callback, so Mocha knows to stop testing that case done(err); fail the test if an error occurred

 ## side note
 fs module functions are asyncronous by default, but have synchronous counterparts that end with Sync in their name readFileSync returns a buffer object (binary data) so use toString so can compare

+### asynchronous tests with promises (more prevalent)
+const fs = require('fs').promises;
+remove done() callback from arguments in it to test promise, put assertion code in the then() function we don't have a catch() function for if the promise is rejected, and mocha can detect when a promise is reqjected and if so, automatically fails the test use return on the promise being tested

+### use promises with async/await to keep less verbose
+result - not have to create multiple then functions to handle successful results after use async keyword - can get any future results with await keyword can then use promises without having to use then() or catch() functions